Code2Life/spring-boot-dynamic-config/README.md

 #### Compare with spring-cloud-starter-config

 - No need for config server
-- No SpringCloud dependency and @RefreshScope annotation
+- No SpringCloud dependency and @RefreshScope annotation, won't destroy and rebuild beans

 #### Compare with Alibaba Nacos / Ctripcorp Apollo
 - No need for Nacos/Apollo server